Blues snap skid with 3-2 win over San Jose

 The winless streak is gone.
-The 12-game run through the Western Conference was a rousing success _ 9-2-1.
+Overall, the 12-game run through the Western Conference was a rousing success.
 And the homecooking, Enterprise Center style, continues to suit the Blues.

 A 3-2 victory over San Jose on Tuesday night gave the Blues a 27-10-7 record and their first win of the New Year.
 That gave the Blues 61 points for the season, and with Colorado losing 5-3 to Colorado, the Blues now have a seven-point lead in the Central Division.

-Tyler Bozak scored his fourth goal in six games to break a scoreless tie, and then Ivan Barbshev scored his first goal in a month giving the Blues a 2-0 lead after two periods Tuesday against visiting San Jose.
+Earlier, Tyler Bozak scored his fourth goal in six games to break a scoreless tie, and then Ivan Barbshev scored his first goal in a month giving the Blues a 2-0 lead after two periods.

 Bozak scored on a smooth give-and-go with Alexander Steen.
 Bozak skated into the zone and passed to Steen, who made a between the legs drop pass to Bozak.
 Bozak then blistered a shot past Sharks goalie Aaron Dell at the 5:39 mark of the second.
 It was Bozak's ninth goal of the season.